 Design and Features

-But, you know what, it is sturdily built and over time the strange design of the Panasonic actually grew on me and now I kinda like it.
+But, you know what, it’s sturdily built and over time the quirky design of the Panasonic actually grew on me and now I kinda like it.

 The main selling point of this model is its proprietary double infrared heating technology which, unlike a traditional toaster oven, eliminates the need to preheat whilst retaining the versatility of toasting and baking foods.